 More often than not, sales teams spend their time trying to nurture poor leads instead of leads that hold high-conversion capacity.

 Maybe your lead qualifying cycle is too long or ambiguous, or perhaps you are getting conversions but don't know which sales prospects to prioritize - it all comes down to lead scoring.
+So it is essential to know what is lead scoring and why it is important.

 Lead scoring is a method to classify and qualify leads based on their probability of conversion.
 It is mainly performed by assigning numerical values to prospects, thereby helping marketers in identifying which leads are most likely to convert.